 Visitors are also able to send email to us through the site.
 Their messages will contain the user’s screen name and email address, as well as any additional information the user may wish to include in the message.

 Our websites do not collect or compile personally identifying information for dissemination or sale to outside parties for consumer marketing purposes, or host mailings on behalf of third parties.

 We do not usually seek any sensitive personal data through this website.
 Sensitive personal data includes data relating to: race or ethnic origin; political opinions; religious or other similar beliefs; trade union membership; physical or mental health; sexual life or criminal record.
 In some circumstances, we may be legally required to request certain sensitive personal data, and if you choose to submit sensitive personal data for any reason we will obtain your explicit consent to the collection and use of such data.

-AMR International Ltd (the limited liability partnership registered in England and with its registered address at ST Georges House, 61 Conduit Street, London, W1S 2GB) is the data controller of any personal data collected through this website, and will process such data in accordance with the Data Protection Act 1998.
+AMR International Ltd (the limited liability partnership registered in England and with its registered address at 1 Southampton Street, London, WC2R 0LR) is the data controller of any personal data collected through this website, and will process such data in accordance with the Data Protection Act 1998.